All You Need to Know About Critical Chain Project Management

 • Spending time addressing variances that fall within acceptable parameters

-1. Exploit the Constraint
+1. Exploit the constraint

 Up till now, your project management activities have been based on constraint after constraint.
 This might happen late, or that might happen late, so you budget more time than you really need just so that you can get finished on time.

 The first step is to get the people who estimate the time needed for a task on the same page as you are.
-First, they need to know what you’re trying to achieve.
-No, you do not want the “safest” estimate alone.
-Instead, you want the average time in which an activity can be completed supposing that everything goes well.
-You also want the low-risk estimate they’d usually give.
+First, they need to know what you are trying to achieve.

 Most project managers allow noncritical paths to start early.
 They reason that by doing so, these paths have enough leeway to get finished in time.
 Use this approach, and the noncritical path participants know they’ve got lots of slack to play with.
 They’ll use it to the full.